vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 ![bucket distribution overview](https://raw.githubusercontent.com/vitawebsitedesign/blog/master/assets/bucket-distribution-overview.jpg)

-.NET Core has the Set abstract data type, & sets operate around this idea of "buckets".
+.NET Core has the [Set abstract data type](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.iset-1?view=netframework-4.8) which operate around the idea of buckets.
+Buckets are just lists, so objects that are added get placed into a bucket.

-We will look at `GetHashCode` & `Equals` in detail by:
+This post looks at `GetHashCode` & `Equals`:

 * Incorrect implementations that "break" .NET Core
 * Correct implementations & why
 * The bucket distribution efficiency of various implementations

+Before diving into incorrect implementations, we need to understand hashing.

-# What
+# Hashing
-We will use [System.Collections.Generic.HashSet](https://github.com/microsoft/referencesource/blob/master/System.Core/System/Collections/Generic/HashSet.cs) for example collections.

-The idea behind hashtables is to trade some memory for a lookup performance & efficiency boost.
+The idea behind hashing is to trade memory for lookup performance & efficiency.

-Objects [added](https://github.com/microsoft/referencesource/blob/master/System.Core/System/Collections/Generic/HashSet.cs#L231) get placed into a bucket.

-Hashsets contain buckets, and each bucket contains a list.
-This means that HashSet is essentially a list of lists.

 This allows lookup operations to jump to the object much quicker by leveraging the index operator.

+This post uses [System.Collections.Generic.HashSet](https://github.com/microsoft/referencesource/blob/master/System.Core/System/Collections/Generic/HashSet.cs) as an example.

 # Working with HashTables
 .NET HashTables can be generic, so you can shove your own objects into them.
 Example: